replit/desktop/README.md

 Note that to recreate the `pfx` file (which is what's ultimately needed to sign the app) from the `cer` or `crt` file that you download from the Certpanel dashboard, you will need to generate it by via `openssl` by following the instructions [here](https://help.comodosslstore.com/support/solutions/articles/22000265839-windows-converting-code-signing-to-pfx).
 To do so, you will need our private key (also in 1Password) as well as the intermediate certificates that Comodo provides.

+### CI

+We sign the app in CI as part of the build and release process when publishing a new release.
+Make sure that the above env vars (`APPLE_*` and `WINDOWS_*`) remain valid credentials and are kept up to date in the repository secrets settings used by GitHub actions otherwise the app will not get correctly signed on subsequent releases.